facebookresearch/habitat-sim/conda-build/README.md

 ### Building for Linux

-The process is almost the same for linux; there is a corresponding python script for starting things off.
-You can use Ubuntu 16.04 or  a docker container to do the builds.
+The process is almost the same for linux; there is a corresponding python script for starting things off, however we use a docker container to do the builds.
 There is a dockerfile in this directory that you can use to create a container.

 ```docker build -t hsim_condabuild_dcontainer -f Dockerfile .```